Remittance man: Popular representations in media

 One of Stephen Marlowe's recurring characters (c.
 1960) is Andrea Hartshorn, who describes her situation thus: "Robbie is a remittance man.
 I'm a remittance woman.
 We're paid a monthly stipend to keep out of the family's hair.
 Remittance men.
 The polite word is expatriate."

 Prince Yakimov, an Englishman of noble Russian descent, is a character in Olivia Manning's The Great Fortune.
 Yakimov is always "waiting for his remittance" as he sponges off the expatriate community in wartime Bucharest.

 Tom Wolfe, in The Bonfire of the Vanities, uses the term to refer to a wealthy Englishman's good-for-nothing daughters who spend their days on the New York City party circuit.

-Jimmy Buffett wrote a song entitled "Remittance Man" for his album Barometer Soup.
-Buffett took inspiration from Mark Twain's description of meeting two remittance men during his voyage in "Following the Equator".
+Jimmy Buffett wrote a song, "Remittance Man", for his album Barometer Soup.
+Buffett took inspiration from Mark Twain's description of meeting two remittance men during the voyage chronicled in his travelogue Following the Equator.